Role

 Redesign

-To improve user navigation, I divided the sprawling itineraries page into five sub-pages, organized by continent and further broken down by country.
-This structure helps guide users more effectively to the perfect itinerary based on their preferences.
-For those unsure of their destination, the "All Itineraries" page highlights top recommendations from each region, offering inspiration and a starting point for their travel planning journey.
+I divided the long Itineraries Page into five sub-pages, organized by continent and further broken down by country.
+This structure guides users to the itinerary they were looking for.
+If users are unsure of where to go, the Travel Itineraries page highlights recommended itineraries from each continent.